 The general risks of investment crowdfunding and what you can do to mitigate them.

 Investing is always risky, but by taking certain precautions you can help to mitigate your risks.

 Below we’ve described some of the actions Spreds has taken to help protect our crowd of investors, and some of our recommendations for our investors to take to mitigate their own risks.

-One programme to consider is the Tax Shelter for startups.
-This programme qualifies some startups to allow investors to claim a tax reduction of 25%, 30% or 45% of their investment back in their tax declaration.
+One program to consider is the Tax Shelter for startups.
+This program qualifies some startups to allow investors to claim a tax reduction of 25%, 30% or 45% of their investment back in their tax declaration.
 This is one way of mitigating your risk, by attempting to gain a tax reduction to counterbalance your invested capital.
 Certain conditions apply, and therefore certain risks, as mentioned above.